musikata/guido.js/README.md

 - [The SALIERI Project](http://www.salieri.org/), which started GUIDO
 - [The VexFlow Project](http://vexflow.com/), created by Mohit Muthanna, which pioneered music engraving in javascript.

-If I have missed someone, please let me know.
+If I (Alex) have missed someone, please let me know.
 I apologize deeply for any unintended omissions.

 ## About
 Guido.js is spearheaded by [Musikata](http://musikata.com), an online musical education dojo.